juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 <figcaption>Simple example of Grid Template Areas — one of the main selling points of CSS Grid</figcaption></figure>

-Not a ground-breaking design pattern, but keeping the markup consistent while alternating the design was crucial to the scalability of the component-based design system we were putting together.
+Not a ground-breaking design pattern, but keeping the markup consistent while alternating the design was crucial to the scalability and efficiency of the component-based design system we were putting together.

-This is when I introduced the team to the efficiency of Grid Template Areas.
-The ability to switch the order of elements without touching markup or any implementing any JS wizardry immediately won the team over.
+Grid Template Areas — the feature that will convince most flexbox fanatics that Grid is the superior layout approach (more on Grid vs Flexbox further below).
+The ability to switch the order of elements without touching markup or any implementing any JS wizardry immediately won the team over and made CSS Grid a no-brainer.

 (P.S.
-Yes, I know that there are a ton of different ways to skin a cat and I'm pretty sure you would've been able to recreate the same alternating set of patterns without making changes to the markup using only floats in 1.5 lines of code while typing blindfolded — I get it, you're cool, but I'm just trying to be transparent with what worked for us.)
+Yes, I know that there are a ton of different ways to skin a cat and I'm pretty sure you would've been able to recreate the same alternating set of patterns without making changes to the markup using only floats in 1.5 lines of code while typing blindfolded — I get it, you're cool, but just being transparent with what worked for us.)

 Now that the team was on board, it was time to get to work and figure out how to we wanted to implement CSS Grid.

 <h2 id="css-grid-foundation">Laying the CSS Grid foundation</h2>

-With five developers working on the front-end of the website, it took a coordinated effort to learn as we built.
-Here’s what worked for us:
+With five developers working simultaneously on the front-end of the website and an aggressive three month deadline to meet, our foundation had to be spot on in order maintain a fast-paced coordinated effort.

 <h3>Sass mixin</h3>